-Strong links have been developed with Accrington and Rossendale College for pupils in Key Stage 4.
-A number of pupils from Years 10 and 11 attend the college for a day a week, undertaking certificated courses suited to their own individual interests and skills.
+Strong links have been developed with local colleges for pupils in Key Stage 4.
+A number of pupils from Years 10 and 11 attend various colleges, ideally in their locality, for a day a week, undertaking certificated courses suited to their own individual interests and skills.
 Additionally, Key Stage 4 pupils have the opportunity to attend the college for a block of half day sessions.

 Each pupil in Year 11 completes a two-week work experience placement in their local area, organised by school through local authority provisions.
 The school is regularly visited by outside speakers and colleges to ensure pupils are fully informed of the choices available to them when leaving school.
 Each pupil at Key Stage 4 is given full career guidance by a resident advisor.
 The school prides itself on equipping pupils with the necessary skills and qualifications and is extremely proud of its proven track record of ensuring pupils are able to move on to appropriate training or education upon leaving Belmont.